La-Silla-Vacia/lsv-interactive/README.md

 All Time.com interactives should run inside the ```.time-interactive``` selector--that is, the class automatically assigned to the parent ```<div>```.
 They should not be messing with the DOM outside of this element without a specific reason to do so (such as tweaking a template).

+To help with that, the object returned by `time-interactive` has a method called `_$` that only looks inside the current interactive element.

 One of the reasons we use LESS for stylesheets is that it allows us to easily wrap this class around all styles specific to the interactive, thus preventing them from screwing up the styling of the page.
 Likewise, *all jQuery selectors should start with .time-interactive.* Otherwise, there is a risk that an ID assigned to something inside the interactive will also appear elsewhere.

 By default, a new script requires the ```time-interactive``` script [included in this repo](/index.js), which contains some convenience functions for getting started.
 Running `var interactive = time("my_test_app")` adds the necessary classes and ids to the parent `<div>` and removes the screenshot that is included on page load.

-###How to handle multiple instances of the same interactive on one page
+### How to handle multiple instances of the same interactive on one page

 	(function($) {
 		// loop through all instances of this app on the page in case we're using it multiple times